BerndiVader/MythicMobsExtension/README.md

-# CustomSkillMechanics v1.229dev for MythicMobs 4.1 and Spigot 1.10.2 or higher
+# CustomSkillMechanics v1.230dev for MythicMobs 4.1 and Spigot 1.10.2 or higher

+##### ** 28.11.2017 *** added jumping, running, crouching & sleeping conditions.
+See conditions for details.
 ##### ** 27.11.2017 *** added playcredits & forcespectate mechanics.
 (Experimental)
 ##### ** 26.11.2017 *** fixed setrotation not working properly on 1.12.2
 ##### ** 26.11.2017 *** added setmobhealth mechanic.
 See setmobhealth mechanic for details.